praveenkaranamu-design/README.md/README.md

 ## 2. Conditions and Loops

 ### Overview
-Conditions and loops are fundamental concepts in programming used to control the flow of a program.
+Conditions and loops help control a program’s execution by making decisions and repeating tasks efficiently.

 ### 10 Examples of Conditions and Loops